 Psychiatry Residency Tracks

-We intend for the PGY-3 and PGY-4 years to be a time where each of our residents will identify particular areas of interest and passion where they will develop their expertise and leadership.
+We intend for postgraduate years 3 and 4 to be a time where each of our residents will identify particular areas of interest and passion where they will develop their expertise and leadership.
 Many of our residents will use this elective time to craft individualized and eclectic programs.
-Others will apply for entry into one of four established tracks and will achieve distinction in the Community Psychiatry Track, Women’s Mental Health Track, Clinician–Educator Track, and Research Track.
+Others will apply for entry into one of our below established tracks and achieve distinction:

-Residents who aspire to a future as academic clinical psychiatrists may apply to the Clinician–Educator Track, where they will focus on the identification of a clinical focus of expertise, development of teaching and presenting skills, and learning how to turn clinical and teaching enthusiasms into scholarly productivity.
+Residents who aspire to a future as academic clinical psychiatrists may apply to the Educator Track, where they will focus on identifying a clinical focus of expertise, developing their teaching and presenting skills, and learning how to turn clinical and teaching enthusiasms into scholarly productivity.

-The Research Track prepares the resident for a future as a principal investigator in translational research.
+The Research Track prepares residents for a future as a principal investigator in translational research.